theolind/pymysensors/README.md

 - Supports the MQTT client gateway with serial API v2.x.
 - Supports OTA updates, for both [DualOptiboot](https://github.com/mysensors/DualOptiboot) and [MYSBootloader](https://github.com/mysensors/MySensorsBootloaderRF24) bootloaders.
 - All gateway instances, serial, tcp (ethernet) or mqtt will run in separate threads.
-- Experimental implementation of serial gateway using pyserial-asyncio, as an alternative to running the gateway in its own thread.
+- Experimental implementation of serial and TCP gateways using asyncio, as an alternative to running the gateway in its own thread.

 # Usage
 Currently the API is best used by implementing a callback handler